 When businesses do not have enough information to supplement and qualify their assumptions on consumer and competitive behaviour, they tend to assume that their competitors are like them.
 Consequently, pricing options (and understanding of trade-offs) become limited with their own match to market thinking.

 However, what if your competitors know even less about the impact of pricing on the market than you?
 What if they don’t have an accurate gauge on their cost base?
 What if they do not understand their customer base and or demand pricing and are actually following you?
 Every business is different in terms of their CAPEX, supply, strategy and vision for the future.
 Don’t assume your competitors are like you.

 Competitive based pricing strategy and tactics can often miss the subtle variations in the market.
 In turn, don’t always account for the differences in revenue, contribution margin, cost to serve, value by segment and product.

 A highly manual competitive pricing process and static pricing model based on basic market assumptions and arbitrary price differentials will expose the business to risk in highly transparent markets.

-A competitive pricing strategy and tactical program is reliant on a sophisticated price ecosystem: i.e., sophisticated price data architecture, centralised analytics, pricing optimisation algorithms, a robust competitive intelligence tools, a sophisticated value based segmentation framework and a high performing pricing team.
-Even if 1 of these pieces are missing, profits will decline.
+Example: sophisticated price data architecture, centralised analytics, pricing optimisation algorithms, robust competitive intelligence tools, a sophisticated value-based segmentation framework and a high-performing pricing team.
+Even if one of these pieces are missing, profits will decline.

 Once your price ecosystem is set up properly, make sure your team is given the tools and techniques to think strategically.
 Even tactical teams need to think strategically in order to produce viable price options for each segment and product category.